The Thankful Poor: Provenance and exhibition history

 The study for The Thankful Poor was part of the June 25 to August 20, 1995 exhibition "Across Continents and Cultures" at the Nelson-Atkins Museum of Art in Kansas City, Missouri.
 The exhibition was devoted to Tanner's works and was subsequently on view at the Dallas Museum of Art in Texas and the Terra Museum of American Art in Chicago.
 In 2014, the Cosbys loaned The Thankful Poor itself from their private collection to the National Museum of African Art in Washington, D.C. as part of the museum's "Conversations: African and African American Artworks in Dialogue" exhibition, which ran from November 9, 2014 to January 24, 2016.
 In 2016, the study was featured at the DuSable Museum of African American History in an exhibition called the "DuSable Masterworks Collection".
 The exhibit celebrated the works of African-American artists like Tanner from the late 19th to the mid-20th centuries.
 In 2020, the Cosbys sold the painting privately via the M. Hanks Gallery to Alice Walton's nonprofit foundation Art Bridges, which loans artworks to American art exhibitions.
 Art Bridges lent the painting to the Dallas Museum of Art for a Tanner exhibition lasting from August 17, 2021 to January 2, 2022.
 The foundation also supported a conservation treatment and technical study of the painting conducted by the museum's paintings conservator in 2021.
+Since then, the painting has also been exhibited on loan at the Memphis Brooks Museum of Art and the Metropolitan Museum of Art.